sansseriff/phd_thesis/pandoc_site/chapter_03/section_03_introduction.md

 While the use of large M values increases photon information efficiency, it also decreases the data rate of the system.
 This is because the number of time bins needed per optical pulse scales exponentially with the amount of data in each pulse.
 Therefore, for a given fixed clock rate and time bin duration, the data rate decreases dramatically for higher M values.

 Using M values much larger than 11 is unlikely to be practical in future deep space optical communication systems.
 However, the data rate of these systems can be increased linearly by increasing the clock rate or bin size of the experiment.
 This is possible with the use of low jitter detection systems or low jitter superconducting nanowire single-photon detectors (SNSPDs).

+## Detector Figure of Merit

+The work here highlights the application of low jitter single-photon detectors for optical communication, which is impactful for deep-space optical communication as well as classical communication in quantum networks.
+Although single-photon counting is well estanblished for deep-space optical communication\~\cite{Laser lunar, DSOC} so far it has not been ulitized in quantum networks, mainly due to the use of SFP modules and DWDMs.
+However, with the eachievement of high data rates recently achieved with photon-counting classical communication, these approaches can now be seriously considered for quantum networks.
+The main driver is would be the deduction of optical power in neighbouring DWDM channels, which ultimately lowers the Raman scattered photons into the quantum channel [@EraerdsRaman] <span color="red" markdown>Calculate reduction in power from state of the art SFP modules</span>

+To access the applicability of different detectors, here we compare some of the recent near infrared detectors.

+A useful figure of merit that includes all of the revelant detector metrics for photon timing was introduced by Bronzi and co-authors [@Bronzi2016]

+$$FoM_T = \frac{\eta  (1 - P_{ap})\Phi_{-3 \text{dB}}}{J} \sqrt{\frac{A}{D}},$$

+where $\eta$ is the single photon detection efficiency, $\Phi_{-3 \text{dB}}$ is the photon flux at which the system detection efficiency drops by 3\~dB, $P_{ap}$ is the afterpulsing probability, $J$ is the detector jitter evaluated as the FWHM, $T_d$ is the deadtime, $A$ is the active area and $D$ is the dark count rate.
+Here we have defined the maximum photon flux as the 3\~dB point, for ease of standardization.

+In this work:

+-   Efficiency = 0.84
+-   Afterpulsing = 0 %
+-   Jitter = 15 ps
+-   Deadtime = 30 ns <span color="red" markdown>measure 3dB flux</span>
+-   Area = 330 $\mu m^2$
+-   Dark count rate = 20 Hz

+$FoM_T = 7.58 \times 10^{12}$ at 1550 nm.

+The deadtime is calculated as the 1/MCR, which is the 3 dB point of the nominal efficiency.
+This is only a factor of 3.7 less than the state of the art visible Silicon SPADs (peak efficiency at 480\nm) [@Gramuglia2022]

+In the future, the performance of the optical communication system could be improved by using, high count rate SNSPD arrays.
+Recently published high-count rate arrays have figures of merit of <span color="red" markdown>$FoM_T$ for Peacoq and Resta2023 results</span>.
+This would result in a proportinal increase in the data rate. <span color="red" markdown>$FoM_T$ for fastest InGaAs/InP gated detector</span> These devices are ideal for fiber-based optical communication.
+In free-space, the active area is especially important, whithout the use of an adaptive optics system. <span color="red" markdown>$FoM_T$ for DSOC array</span>

 ### Development of a modulation source